cuba/PiuPiu/README.md

 - [x] Easily extensible.
 Can easily work with frameworks such as `Alamofire`, `ObjectMapper` and `MapCodableKit`
 - [x] Clean!

+## Why Futures?
+Most of us are used to using callbacks or delegates for our networking calls.
+And that's fine for simple applications.
+But as your applicaiton grows, you will quickly realize a few drawbacks to this simple approach.
+Here are a few reasons why futures are the way to go:

+1. They are extensible: Futures are objects and because they are objects, they are extensible.
+Traditionally you would add helper methods on delegates and callbacks or convenience methods on callbacks.
+Helper methods, although useful, feel a little bit dislocated.
+Helper methods on the other hand tend to be too specific and speghettify your code.
+Methods on the object itself, make it easier to debug, develop, name and document because they are context sensitive.
+And this will help write code, understand code and debug issues.
+Plus, It's also nice to just press a `.` on your keyboard and see what methods you get instead of remembering the name of that helper class that handles the specific response object your receieved.
+2. Asyncronous Do/Catch: There's an easier way to handle response and request errors.
+Anything you throw in the future's callbacks will be handled.
+This is normally tedious in delegates and callbacks as they always have to be wrapped around a do/catch block.
+Futures have a sort of do/catch mechanism for asyncronous tasks.
+3. Multithreading: Futures offer better multithreading support because they have predefined and useful functions that work on seperate threads.
+So don't worry about parsing your data in the `then` callback.
+It won't lock your main thread.
+4. One generic to rule them all: Futures use a generic result object.
+This means a future can be used for anything.
+Network calls or heavy tasks: It doesn't matter.
+5. Better compiler support: Forgot to call your callback?
+You don't have to worry about it with Futures because they are called for you as soon as you trigger `send()`  or `start()`.
+And if you forget to call `send()`, your compiler will remind you.
+6. Pass them around: You can pass futures around and handle them where you need to.
+7. Strongly typed: The object you recieve in the end is strongly typed so you don't need to cast or fail.
+It will hande this for you.

 ## Installation

 ### Carthage